 “High blood sugar content leads to a diuretic effect,” explains Dr. Ohmann.
 In other words, all that excess glucose gets flushed out in the urine.

 Obesity, a major risk factor for type 2 diabetes, links to both daytime and nighttime peeing.
-(Learn to spot the subtle signs you might have diabetes.)

 Sleep apnea is when you briefly but repeatedly stop breathing at night.
 Nocturia is so common in people with sleep apnea that it’s one of the symptoms doctors look for when diagnosing the condition.